 Most homes have a tankless hot water heater, a hot water heater with a storage tank, a hot water booster tank, or an indirect-fired hot water heater.
-It would be frustrating to move into your new home, and find that you do not have enough hot water the first time you shower.
+It would be frustrating to move into your new home and find that you do not have enough hot water the first time you shower.

-Heimer Engineering's Engineers evaluate the hot water system in your home and advise you if it is sufficient.
-You are also advised of the need to budget for upcoming replacement of the hot water system.
-The expense analysis in the engineering report helps you plan for the future.
+Heimer Engineering's℠ Professional Engineer Home Inspectors evaluate the hot water system and advise you if it is sufficient.
+You are also advised of the need to budget for replacement of the hot water system.
+Hot Water System Info

-Plumbing describes different systems in a house.
-Plumbing can mean fixtures such as a sink or tub, the pipes that bring water to the fixtures, the pipes that drain the sewage from the fixtures, the gas supply lines, underground sprinkler systems, and heating pipes.
-Heimer Engineering's Engineers check the plumbing for function, leaks, sufficiency of water supply, etc.
+Plumbing can mean fixtures such as a sink or tub, the pipes that bring water to the fixtures, the pipes that drain the sewage, the gas supply lines, underground sprinkler systems, and heating pipes.
+Heimer Engineering's℠ Professional Engineer Home Inspectors check the plumbing for function, leaks, sufficiency of water supply, etc.

 Most roofs are made of asphalt, slate, or clay tile.
-If the Engineer finds that a roof leaks, needs repairs, or will soon need replacement, an expense analysis of the needed repairs and replacement is provided.
+If the Professional Engineer finds that a roof leaks, needs repairs, or will soon need replacement, an expense analysis of the needed repairs and replacement is provided.

-If the roof is not visible, available satellite images of the roof are used to assess the roof.
+In some cases, it is not possible to safely observe the roof.
+If the roof is not visible, we us available satellite images of the roof to assess the roof.
 This includes historical satellite images, which can allow the roof history to be determined.

 Homes with insufficient electric service may not be old.
 Even a house constructed 25 years ago may not have the electric wiring to support the today's needs.